Let’s Talk – Frequently Asked Questions

 What is “Let’s Talk”?

 - “Let’s Talk” is a program that provides easy access to informal confidential consultations with counselors from the St. Olaf Counseling Center – Boe House.
-Counselors hold walk-in hours from 1:30 to 2:30 PM, Monday thru Friday, and from 11:00 AM to Noon, Monday, Tuesday, Thursday and Friday, in Rolvaag Memorial Library, Room 306.
+Counselors hold walk-in hours from 1:30 to 2:30 PM, Monday thru Friday, in Rolvaag Memorial Library, Room 306.
 No appointment necessary.

 What happens at a visit to “Let’s Talk”?

 - First-come, first-served — usually there is not much of a wait.
 The counselor will listen closely to your concerns and provide support, perspective, and suggestions for resources.